ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 In stand-alone mode, all objects but the mesh and plots are imported.

 * **Parameters:**
-  - path: \*.acp file path
+  - path: \*.acp file path.
   - import_mode: Defines how to solve conflicts of objects of equal name.
 * **Global Resolution Actions:**
   - keep_both: Keep target and source.
 Default.
-  - keep_existing: Imported entities are ignored
+  - keep_existing: Imported entities are ignored.
-  - overwrite: Overwrite target with source
+  - overwrite: Overwrite target with source.

 <a id="compolyx.Model.import_section_data_from_legacy_model"></a>